TERREMEMBER/znbase/docs/content/v2.0/develop/learn/date-and-time-ysql.md

 ```

 Make a backup of the original file and then change `datestyle = 'SQL, DMY'`, `timezone = 'GB'` (or any other timezone **name** you prefer) and save the file.
-You will need to restart your YugabyteDB cluster for the changes to take affect using the shell command `./bin/yb-ctl restart` (and ensure you append any startup flags if you do this).
+You will need to restart your ZNbaseDB cluster for the changes to take affect using the shell command `./bin/yb-ctl restart` (and ensure you append any startup flags if you do this).

 Once the cluster is running as expected, then: